nopSolutions/nopCommerce-Docs/en/installation-and-upgrading/technology-and-system-requirements.md

 * Microsoft Edge.
 Microsoft Internet Explorer 9 and above (IE6 and IE7 were supported in versions prior to 3.60, IE8 was supported in versions prior to 4.10)
 * Mozilla Firefox 2.0 and above
-* Google Chrome 1.x
+* Google Chrome 1.x and above
-* Apple Safari 2.x
+* Apple Safari 12.x and above

 **For nopCommerce 4.80 or above: MS Visual Studio 2022 (version 17.12 or above).
 And don't forget to install .NET 9 SDK ([download](https://dotnet.microsoft.com/en-us/download/dotnet/thank-you/sdk-9.0.100-windows-x64-installer)).
 Required for developers who want to edit the source code.**